mike011/MedalCase/README.md

 # Possible Future Improvements

 - Show an event as not completed.
+Currently the text would change, but the alpha of the image would not.
-- Support multiple languages.
+- Support multiple languages?
+Only English is currently supported.
+- Support dark mode appearance?
+Currently hardcoded in Light Mode.
 - Landscape support?
+Currently hardcoded in portrait.
 - Show the date the achievement was accomplished.
 - Longest run to show both time and distance.
 Could be two different achievements.
 - To be able to click on the achievement and see the run you achieved it on.